antfreely/Golf-Data-Gateway/README.md

 As long as the data source has enough information to use either endpoint, the new data source can use the existing endpoints and will just have to be given a new value to fill in the `DataSource` header as part of the request

-## Need for a new endpoint and fields
+## Need for a new endpoint

-If there is a need for a new endpoint, a new `v3` package can be made where the controller, DTO and mappers can live
+If there is a need for a new endpoint, a new `v3` package can be made where the controller, DTO and mappers can live.

-Since the model follows the Builder pattern, it won't disrupt the other controllers which are mapping their DTos to the domain model
+Other than a new Controller and DTO, the rest of the flow should remain unchanged.

 ## Changing Database implementations

 Since JPA and Spring are being used, SQL database implementations can be injected via configuration.

-Currently, since there isn't an implementation, the default is an in memory H2 database
+Currently, the default is an in memory H2 database since there isn't an implementation defined